cornerstone-consulting/INFIODocs/infio-docs.md

 - **AWS Key Management Service (Supporting)**: Manages encryption keys used to protect data and resources.
 - **AWS CloudFormation (Supporting)**: Accelerates AWS resource provisioning with infrastructure as code.
 - **VPC Endpoints (Optional & Supporting)**: Provide secure, private connectivity between your VPC and AWS services.
 ---
+Note:
+Would we need to mention DMS instance profile and the IAM role for the INFIO EC2 and DMS instance profile?
+---

 ### Rotating Programmatic Credentials and Cryptographic Keys